Biden, Suga to send signal to assertive China at U.S.-Japan summit

 In a statement after a March meeting of U.S.-Japan defence and foreign ministers, the two sides “underscored the importance of peace and stability in the Taiwan Strait” and shared “serious concerns” about human rights in Hong Kong and Xinjiang.

-The United States, the European Union, Britain and Canada have imposed sanctions on Chinese officials for human rights abuses in Xinjiang and some Japanese lawmakers think Tokyo should adopt its own law allowing it to do the same - although Japanese executives worry about a backlash.
+The United States, the European Union, Britain and Canada have imposed sanctions on Chinese officials for human rights abuses in Xinjiang and some Japanese lawmakers think Tokyo should adopt its own law allowing it to do the same, while Japanese executives worry about a backlash.

-A Japanese foreign ministry official said it wasn’t decided whether there would be a joint statement after the summit.
+A Japanese foreign ministry official said it was not decided whether there would be a joint statement after the summit.

 Asked to comment, a senior U.S. official said: “We would not want Japan to make any statements that they do not fully support.”